People love the Bahia Honda State Park beaches — many people call them the best beaches in the Florida Keys.

 Like the beaches, Bahia Honda State Park campsites were destroyed in Hurricana Irma.
 Our favorite — the 17 oceanfront sites in the Sandspur campground — reopened in May 2022, four and a half year after Hurricane Irma.

-Florida Rambler colleague Bob Rountree says the best tent campsites are the eight sites in the Bayside Campground across from the cabins.
-Tenters should try to avoid the gravel-based sites in the Buttonwood campground on the Gulf side; they are better for RVs.
-(Although, with a location in the Keys like this, you’re likely to take what you can get!)
+Florida Rambler colleague Bob Rountree prefers the eight tent campsites n the Bayside Campground across from the cabins.
+At this point, though, all the campsites have gravel bases, so there’s little difference there.
 All sites are $36 per night.
 Florida residents over age 65 enjoy a 50 percent discount.

 - There are no fire rings; the only place to build a fire is in the pedestal grill.